 - the total amount of payables to social/tax authorities at the assessment date.
-For the avoidance of doubt, this amount must be equal to or greater than the sum of overdue payables, disputed payables and deferred payables. - a declaration confirming whether or not payables to social/tax authorities are overdue, by entering a tick under Yes or No for: - \circ overdue payables to social/tax authorities as at assessment date; and - overdue payables to social/tax authorities that have been settled in whole or in part since the assessment date (and by the time of submission).
-If "yes", the amount settled since the assessment date must also be included in the "total social/tax payables at the assessment date" balance. - a declaration confirming payables to social/tax authorities are not overdue but are disputed or deferred, by entering a tick under Yes or No for: - o payables to social/tax authorities at the assessment date that were in dispute; and - payables to social/tax authorities at the assessment date which have been deferred, as per an agreement in writing with the social/tax authority.
+For the avoidance of doubt, this amount must be equal to or greater than the sum of overdue payables, disputed payables and deferred payables. - a declaration confirming whether or not payables to social/tax authorities are overdue, by entering a tick under Yes or No for: - o overdue payables to social/tax authorities as at assessment date; - o overdue payables to social/tax authorities that have been settled in whole or in part since the assessment date and by the time of submission.
+If Yes, the amount settled since the assessment date must also be included in the 'total social/tax payables at the assessment date' balance. - a declaration confirming payables to social/tax authorities are not overdue but are disputed or deferred, by entering a tick under Yes or No for: - o payables to social/tax authorities at the assessment date that have been disputed; - o payables to social/tax authorities at the assessment date that have been deferred under a written agreement with the social/tax authority.

-In turn, the financial information in the social/tax table schedule is automatically aggregated, translated to euros and included in the payables summary schedule (see section 5.1.2.3).
+The financial information in the social/tax table schedule is automatically aggregated, converted to euros, and included in the payable summary schedule (see section 5.1.2.3).

-If the licensee declares that it does not have any overdue payables towards social/tax authorities at the assessment date, nor any deferrals or any disputes, it does not need to disclose further information unless otherwise requested by the licensor and/or the CFCB.
+If the licensee declares that it does not have any overdue payables to social/tax authorities at the assessment date, or any deferrals or disputes, it does not need to disclose further information unless otherwise requested by the licensor or the CFCB.